 It is expected that Deliverology in Ethiopia will come into effect in September 2017, which is the beginning of the next Ethiopian fiscal year.

-The UK’s Department for International Development (DFID) is currently supporting an initial phase of the Delivery programme in education) as part of the Quality Education Strategic Support Programme (QESSP) which is run by the British Council.
+The UK’s Foreign, Commonwealth & Development Office supported an initial phase of the Delivery programme in education as part of the Quality Education Strategic Support Programme (QESSP) which is run by the British Council.
 The programme aims to accelerate and enhance educational outcomes in Ethiopia.